alekseysidorov/cyberpixie/crates/nb_utils/README.md

 # nb-utils

-A some useful extensions for the `nb`.
+Some useful extensions for the `nb`.